Cognac’s Six Crus: A Comprehensive Look at its Different Sub Regions

 Bois Ordinaires is the most underappreciated cru out of the six.
 Even its name is just “ordinary.”
 Having an area larger than Grande Champagne, Petite Champagne, and Borderies combined, it stretches along the Atlantic coast of the Cognac AOC to the Northwest as well as a very tiny section inland to the Southeast.
 The soil is mostly sand and rocks, which don’t make for ideal growing conditions.
 The famous port city of La Rochelle is located within Bois Ordinaires to the northwest and Rochefort to the west.
 Much like Bons Bois, eau-de-vie made here requires very little aging before it reaches its peak, around 10-15 years maximum.
 Bois Ordinaires is often overlooked because of these factors and rarely used, especially by the big houses.

-Even though Bois Ordinaires has the least amount of vineyards planted than any other cru and only accounts for 1% of the annual output of Cognac, it offers something special.
-There’s a distinct maritime influence in these Cognac’s.
+Even though Bois Ordinaires has the least amount of vineyards planted than any other cru and only accounts for 1% of the annual output of cognac, it offers something special.
+There’s a distinct maritime influence in these cognac’s.
 Think of a briny, seaweed type aroma and flavor you might get in a single malt Scotch from Skye, Jura, or Orkney.
 The close proximity to the ocean is the culprit.
 The strong sea breeze and the splash of the water against the cliffs all help to achieve this.
 It’s the same with eaux-de-vie coming from Bois Ordinaires.
 The two islands of Ré and Oléron are legally in the Cognac AOC and have some vineyards planted on them creating incredibly unique eaux-de-vie.

 • Other Current Posts